Dealing with Shyness

 Making a new friend is just the beginning of the journey.
 Friendships take time to form and even more time to deepen, so you need to nurture that new connection.

 Be the friend that you would like to have.
 Treat your friend just as you want them to treat you.
 Be reliable, thoughtful, trustworthy, and willing to share yourself and your time.

 Be a good listener.
-Be prepared to listen and support friends just as you want them to listen and support you.
+Be prepared to listen to and support friends just as you want them to listen to and support you.